-At Now Novel we love receiving feedback from writers, especially when it concerns overcoming writing obstacles.
-We recently heard from one Zainul Khan, an ex-captain of the Indian Army and fiction writer.
+In this interview we speak to Now Novel member Zainul Khan.
 Mr Khan kindly agreed to talking about his eventful life and writing development in a guest writer interview.
-He has written several books, including novels and memoir, triumphing over personal setbacks in the process.
-We hope the tenacity of Mr. Khan inspires you to persevere and start writing your novel.
+He has written several books, including novels and a memoir, triumphing over personal setbacks in the process.
+We hope Mr. Khan’s tenacity inspires you to persevere and start writing your novel.

 Tell us about yourself: When did you first start writing?

 I joined the Indian Army in 1966 in the lower rank .
 My first short story was published in 1968 at the age of 23.
 I showed it to my Colonel, who was very happy to see it.
 ‘It is God’s gift to you’, he told me, saying ‘please do not leave it and try to improve your skill.’

 What was the process of writing your first book like?